-In this document, we focus on the protocol specifications related to these differences.
-Where differences are not called out explicitly, HIP DEX is the same as specified in [RFC7401].
+This document focuses on the protocol specifications related to differences between HIP BEX and HIP DEX.
+Where differences are not called out explicitly, the protocol specification of HIP DEX is the same as defined in [RFC7401].

 1.1.
 The HIP Diet EXchange (DEX)